Glitchy-Tozier/githo/README.md

 ## License
 ```
-Githo – An app that helps you form long-lasting habits, one step at a time.
+Githo – An app that helps you gradually form long-lasting habits.
 Copyright (C) 2021 Florian Thaler

 This program is free software: you can redistribute it and/or modify